Cooking Measurements Explained: Cups, Ounces, Grams & More

 Metric Measurement System

-Recipes from Europe, Asia, and many other parts of the world use:
+Recipes from Europe, Asia, and many other parts of the world commonly use the metric system for precise cooking measurements, including:

 The metric system is more precise because it relies on exact weight and volume rather than approximations.
 This is why many professional chefs and bakers prefer it, especially for consistent results.